 After that, wrestlers begin warming up until around 10:30am.

 First, matches of 120 makushita-rank wrestlers take place from around 10:40am.

-At around 0:30pm, shokkiri is performed.
-Shokkiri is a commedy showing the foul plays of sumo.
+At around 0:30pm, Shokkiri is performed.
+Shokkiri is a commedy explaining the foul plays of sumo.

-From 0:50pm, Juryo dohyo-iri, or the ring-entering celemony of Juryo-rank wrestlers, are practiced.
+From 0:50pm, Juryo dohyo-iri, or the ring-entering celemony of Juryo-rank wrestlers, is practiced.

 Matches of 28 Juryo wrestlers begin from around 1pm.